Introducing Brain Initiative

-Brain Initiative consists of NEURO Academy and Brain XQ.
+Brain Initiative consists of NEURO Academy and The NEURO PLAN App.
 NEURO Academy is a two-month online course geared towards caregivers, wellness enthusiasts and leaders.
-Brain XQ is a mobile and web-based app designed to give you personalized tools to maximize your brain health.
+The NEURO PLAN App is a mobile and web-based app designed to give you personalized tools to maximize your brain health.
 Together they provide people with a custom path to a healthier, more resilient, and a more powerful brain while offering resources to help along the journey.

 Brain health and personal lifestyle factors are crucial to success in the workplace.
 People with healthy brains tend to be happier and more productive.
 With technology being a central aspect of both our personal lives and careers, it can often be overlooked as a useful tool to keep our brains healthy and active.
 At Brain Initiative, we believe everyone’s brain can benefit from a more comprehensive, yet personalized approach.
 We understand the role technology can have in helping us make the appropriate adjustments to achieve optimal mind and body efficiency.